-Spring Semester: (January 12 start date)
+Spring Semester: (January 18 start date)

-pring demesier.
-(January 12 start date) Withdrawal from the College on or before January 16, 2009 100% Withdrawal from the College on or before January 30, 2009 80% Withdrawal from the College on or before February 13, 2009 65% Withdrawal from the College on or before February 27, 2009 50% No refund is made after seven weeks.
-C
+Withdrawal from the College on or before January 22, 2010100%Withdrawal from the College on or before February 5, 201080%Withdrawal from the College on or before February 19, 201065%Withdrawal from the College on or before March 5, 201050%No refund is made after seven weeks.50%

 Rooms in the student residence halls are rented for the semester and there is no refund of room charges in case of withdrawal after classes have commenced.
-Refund of board fees are determined on a prorata basis throughout the semester.
+Refund of board fees are determined on a pro-rata basis throughout the semester.